 Truth: App installs continue to skyrocket year over year.
 U.S. mobile users downloaded 3 apps per month – at least 70 percent downloaded at least one – with global downloads exceeding 175 billion in 2017, a 60% increase from 2015.
 Not only are people installing apps, but time spent within these apps is also high.
 Mobile now represents 65 percent of all digital media time, with mobile apps dominating that usage and app usage per user reached 43 days per year.
 In most global markets, the average smartphone user has more than 80 apps on their phone and uses close to 40 of them each month.

 Apps are also industry agnostic which means your target audience is just about anywhere.
-Almost every industry is benefitting from mobile apps, including gaming, media, news, retail, real estate, healthcare, education and finance.
+Almost every industry is benefiting from mobile apps, including gaming, media, news, retail, real estate, healthcare, education and finance.

 Truth: Although cost per install rates have slightly increased over the last few years, this doesn’t necessarily mean that cost per install rates are too high.
 Understanding how users are behaving within your app to validate an average revenue per user metric will allow you to set an appropriate cost per install threshold.
 Updating the app regularly to optimize conversion rates will allow your company to improve that average revenue per user metric to afford paid acquisition efforts.
 There are freemium apps within every category that have successfully optimized their app to scale out with paid user acquisition.